 23 – Hélène Darroze at The Connaught

-Hélène Darroze is one of the world’s legendary chefs and her two Michelin Star restaurant at The Connaught deserves every accolade that’s been thrown its way.
+Hélène Darroze is one of the world’s legendary chefs and her now three Michelin Star restaurant at The Connaught deserves every accolade that’s been thrown its way.
 And that’s a lot.
 I think it’s possibly one of my favourites of all time and I found myself lockdown daydreaming about her chicken recipes just the other day.

 Set in the stunning Connaught Hotel alongside Jean Georges who occupies the other side of the building, the food is inspired by Darroze’s native South West France and combines the very best of the region.